 CONCLUSION

 Termites are very important engineers in ecosystems, and their complicated functions in protecting soil and making farming more sustainable should be better appreciated and included in current farming systems.
 Termites change the physical properties of the soil a lot by doing things like building galleries, mounds, and moving soil particles around, which makes the soil more porous, lets water in more easily, and creates macro pore networks that let roots grow and resist erosion.
-They are particularly significant for nutrient cycling because termite mounds are hot locations where plants may grow.
+They are particularly significant for nutrient cycling because termite mounds are good locations where plants may grow.
 They have a lot of organic matter, nitrogen, phosphorus, and critical cations that can endure for decades or even centuries when the mounds are no longer used.
 Because the impacts of termites depend on the kind of soil, the climate, the plants, and the functional groupings of termites, they need to be treated in a more nuanced way than just putting them into two categories: good and detrimental species.
 People have known about and used the ecosystem services that termites provide for a long time.
 For example, traditional ecological knowledge systems use practices like preferential mound-sites cultivation, termite soil harvesting as natural amendments, and management approaches that balance the goals of improving soil with those of controlling pests.
 But the widespread use of pesticides, the demand for more intensive farming, and institutional biases have made these traditional methods less popular and changed the number of termites on most farms.
 In the future, sustainable agriculture projects need to accept termites as natural partners in soil conservation by combining traditional knowledge with scientific research, creating management systems that make the most of positive termite behaviours and limit crop damage, and understanding that protecting and improving soil health and agricultural productivity in tropical and subtropical areas depends on protecting and promoting the ecosystem services that termites provide.
 The hard part isn't keeping the termites under control; it's learning about them and living with their natural behaviours so that we can create strong and productive agro-ecosystems that sustain both human existence and the health of the environment for centuries to come.

 REFERENCES